Chehalem Valley Innovation Accelerator Leadership Team

 (Bob’s LinkedIn Profile)

-Tenacious and formidable, Julie is a driving force behind the Accelerator and the Chair of the Board of Directors.
+Tenacious and formidable, Julie is a driving force behind the Accelerator and the Chair of our leadership team.
 A native of Chehalem Valley, Julie’s passion is to better the community and the Accelerator is her latest project.

 Fresh out of the University of Oregon, Julie helped establish a genetics laboratory at the Oregon Graduate Institute.
 And, knowing how important it is to raise community, she took time off to raise her children before returning to the workforce at A-dec, the largest dental equipment manufacturer in the nation.
 Scientist-turned marketing professional, Julie focuses on brand strategy, market research, end-user product development, and salesforce training – publishing journal articles, technical documents and catalogs, case studies, and other research.
 Like the at-home-mom/scientist/marketing guru that she is, no challenge is more fun for her than bringing up the Accelerator.